McLeodMoores/xl4j/SPEC.md

      - `JMethodRX(...)` real-time (RTD), explciti typed results
  - `JWriteMember(<object-handle> | <class-name>, <member-name>, <value-or-object-handle>)` - write a member, returning an empty cell.

+> We might be able to avoid the common use of these varients if we can automatically queue recalculations of appropriate cells
+> via COM, but I suspect synchronization issues would cause issues if used with e.g. Solver.
+Can Solver work with RTD or Volatile
+> UDFs at all?

 fdksjafkldsj
 fdaslkjflksdj